The Design and Building Practitioners Act 2020 (“the Act”) received assent on 11 June 2020.

-- If the loss become apparent to the owner within a ten year period before the statutory duty of care came into effect; and
+- If the loss becomes apparent to the owner within a ten-year period before the statutory duty of care came into effect; and

 - If the loss first became apparent on or after the commencement of the duty of care.

 Duty of Care – How is it breached?

 The duty is owed by anyone who carries out construction work.
 The term ‘construction work’ is defined in s 36 of the Act to mean:

 (a) building work,

 (b) the preparation of regulated designs and other designs for building work,